terryaney/Documentation.Camelot/Nexgen/CalcEngines.md

 id|The name of the application setting.
 DEFAULT|The default value to use for the application setting.
 LOCAL.DEV|(Optional) Override the `DEFAULT` value when site is running in a local devlopment debugger environment.
+EW.QA|(Optional) Override the `DEFAULT` value when site is running in the EW.QA environment.
-EW1.DEV|(Optional) Override the `DEFAULT` value when site is running in the EW1.DEV environment.
+EW.PROD|(Optional) Override the `DEFAULT` value when site is running in the EW.PROD environment.
-EW1.QA|(Optional) Override the `DEFAULT` value when site is running in the EW1.QA environment.
+NG.QA|(Optional) Override the `DEFAULT` value when site is running in the NG.QA environment.
-EW1.UAT|(Optional) Override the `DEFAULT` value when site is running in the EW1.UAT environment.
+NG.UAT|(Optional) Override the `DEFAULT` value when site is running in the NG.UAT environment.
-EW1.PROD|(Optional) Override the `DEFAULT` value when site is running in the EW1.PROD environment.
+NG.PROD|(Optional) Override the `DEFAULT` value when site is running in the NG.PROD environment.

 ### appAttributeMapping Table